Questions raised about sailors' story after months stranded at sea

 Molle told CNN that "as far as we know, the EPIRB on their sailboat was working properly.
 I can't speculate as to why they wouldn't have activated it."

-CNN tried to contact the hotel where the women are staying in Okinawa, but were told that the hotel's confidentiality rules don't allow them to put any calls through to them or leave a message.

-CNN has attempted to contact the women via email but have so far not received a response.
 The Associated Press first reported that questions were being asked about certain aspects of their account.

+Appel released a response to those questions Tuesday, saying that they had decided not to activate the beacon because, while damaged, the boat was still seaworthy.
+The women had food and a way of generating fresh water, and thought they could make it to a safe haven to complete repairs, she said.

+"EPIRB calls are for people who are in an immediate life threatening scenario," the statement said.
+"It would be shameful to call on the USCG resources when not in imminent peril and allow someone else to perish because of it."

 Five-month odyssey